suncoast-devs/handbook/curriculum/fundamentals/javascript/assignments/blog-first.md

 ## Objectives

+- Practice talking about technology.
+- Re-enforcing a topic we have covered in class

+## Requirements

+- Create a blog on [medium.com](https://medium.com/)

 ### Explorer Mode

 - [ ] On [medium.com](https://medium.com/), create a blog post that talks about a concept we have went over in class.
 This could anything topic from HTML, CSS or JavaScript.
 Or it could be a lesson that learn from the past couple of weeks.
 All I am looking for a developer focused blog post.
+A good challenge will be to pick a topic you think you are weak on
 - [ ] to turn this in, submit to me, via the github issue, the link to the blog post

-### Adventure Mode
+## Adventure Mode

 - [ ] As we progress, we will be using different tools to work our brain.
 Today, head over to hackerrank.com (https://www.hackerrank.com/).
 This is another tool, like codewars to practice our developer skills.
 As a start, head into the algorithms section, and try this one: https://www.hackerrank.com/challenges/grading/problem.
 - [ ] To turn this, create a gist (gist.github.com) of your code and put it on this issue